 - Work to create small experiments to make changes from #5.

-- Encourage people doing the work to monitor what they are doing from #6 and ask themselves, What about what we are doing do we want to keep doing?
-What about what we are doing do we want to stop doing?
-Create a way to document and chart responses.
+- Encourage people doing the work to monitor what they are doing from #6 and ask themselves, What about what we are doing?
+Do we want to keep doing?
+What about what we are doing?
+Do we want to stop doing?
+Create a way to document and chart the responses.

 Someone in the audience did not like my response.
 They commented,